QITI/pySLM2/paper.md

 To obtain the phase map of the aberration, one can either use a wavefront sensor, such as a Shack–Hartmann sensor[@shack1971production], to measure the wavefront, or one can allow light from different parts of the Fourier plane to interfere with each other to reconstruct the aberration phase profile from the resulting interference patterns.
 For a detailed description of the latter method, one can refer to @shih2021reprogrammable.

 ## Hardware Controls
-pySLM2 provides hardware controls for DMDs from both Visitech and Vialux.
+`pySLM2 provides hardware controls for DMDs from both Visitech and Vialux.
 The controllers from these two companies use different communication protocols and architectures.
 The Visitech controller uses UDP over Ethernet, while the Vialux controller uses USB3.

-One of the goals of pySLM2 is to abstract the hardware details and offer a unified application interface for interacting with these devices.
-As an illustration, we've implemented the same `load_single` and `load_multiple` functions within the controller class for both manufacturers' devices.
+One of the goals of `pySLM2` is to abstract the hardware details and offer a unified application interface for interacting with these devices.
+As an illustration, we've implemented the same `load_single` and `load_multiple` functions within the controller classes for both manufacturers' devices.
 These functions allow for the display of single holograms or the loading of multiple holograms, facilitating seamless switching with triggers.

 <!--